CollabChronicles/collaborative-chronicles/README.md

 - Required listed references in Story form to appear in the actual content section
 - Improved overall presentation of site
 - Lore page entries displayed grouped by category (Character, Place, Faction, Object, Tale, Miscellaneous)
-- Added ord counter and suggested donation feature on "Write!" page
+- Added word counter and suggested donation feature on "Write!" page
 - Added total Story wordcount on the homepage

 07-06-2025